alvinchow86/redmine-watchers-textinput/README.md

 redmine-watchers-textinput
 ==========================

 This is a plugin that replaces the checkboxes for adding watchers with a nice, tokenized text input with autocomplete.
+The actual Redmine plugin name is "watchers_textinput".
 The pages that are modified are the "Add new issue" page and "Edit watchers" (on existing issue) popup.

 I installed Redmine at my company, but we have around 100 engineers, and people were complaining the checkboxes are annoying to use (and take up a lot of space).